jr20xx/splitme/README.md

 - Addition of an icon for the app.
 - Removal of the deprecated dependency 'LocalBroadcastManager'.
 - Code cleanup.
+- Addition of a workflow to build a debug APK.
+- Addition of a workflow to build a release APK.
+- Addition of workflows to build the project when changes are pushed or when a pull request is opened.

 ## Contribution